MattKevan/uxlift/_topics/ux-leadership-everyone-is-a-designer.md

 ---
 date: 2019-06-01 16:41:12 +0100
 title: 'UX Leadership: Everyone is a Designer'
-intro: 'During this DesignTalk, Jonathan Wheeler will teach you how to move beyond frustration and lead your team to become the high-performing group they’re meant to be. '
+description: 'During this DesignTalk, Jonathan Wheeler will teach you how to move beyond frustration and lead your team to become the high-performing group they’re meant to be. '
 link: https://www.invisionapp.com/talks/ux-leadership-everyone-designs